kda2495/IPA_Downloader/README_EN.md

 For commands listing IDs, you can enter multiple apps in format `1, 2, 3-5`.

 ## How to use:
 1\.
-Double-click `Start_IPA_Downloader.bat` file.
+Unpack archive using any archiver
 2\.
+Double-click `Start_IPA_Downloader.bat` file
+3\.
 Upon first launch, you will need to log in to your Apple ID:
 • Enter your Apple ID (Enter email)
 • Enter your password (Enter password)
 • Enter your two-factor authentication code (Enter 2FA code)
-3\.
+4\.
 Enter desired command

 ## Possible errors:
 • Download error: HTTP request failed: Timeout was reached - Failed to connect to Apple servers, check your network connection